Add a visual “you are here”

 }

-In the design system, the unique menu item link already has the aria-current attribute.
-Screen readers should announce this link as the current page in the navigation.
-Yet sighted people need the current page link styled to differentiate it.
+The unique menu item link is already using the aria-current attribute3.
+Screen readers will announce this link as the current page.
+Yet sighted people need a distinct visual style on the current page link to differentiate it from all other links.

-My first contribution to the design system improves navigation experiences.
-The idea of adding a visual indicator was ground in the inclusive design principle of providing a comparable experience.
+My first contribution to the design system improves navigation.
+Adding a visual indicator was grounded in the inclusive design principle of providing a comparable experience.
 Both screen reader users and sighted users now have a current page indicator.
-These help people orient themselves when visiting a website.
-Not feeling lost is a significant improvement to site navigation.
+Help people orient themselves when visiting a website is a significant improvement to site navigation and user comfort.

 1 comment